Milk

 Is milk healthy?

-Milk has traditionally been considered an important source of nutrients such as calcium and protein, but recent research and environmental concerns raise questions about whether it is healthy or necessary to include milk in the diet.
-Firstly, milk can be problematic for many people due to lactose intolerance, which affects a significant portion of the world's population and can cause stomach problems, bloating and discomfort.
-Additionally, there are concerns about dairy's role in heart disease and certain types of cancer, although research is still mixed.
-Environmentally, dairy farming is a significant source of greenhouse gas emissions, water consumption and soil pollution, raising questions about its sustainability.
-These factors, coupled with the increasing availability of plant-based alternatives, mean that more and more people are choosing to avoid milk for both health and environmental reasons.
+Milk has traditionally been considered an important source of nutrients such as calcium and protein, but recent research and environmental considerations raise questions about whether it is healthy or necessary to include milk in the diet.
+Firstly, milk can be problematic for many people due to lactose intolerance, which affects a significant portion of the world's population and can cause stomach problems, bloating, and discomfort.
+In addition, there are concerns about the role of dairy products in heart disease and certain types of cancer, although research is still mixed.
+Environmentally, milk production is a significant source of greenhouse gas emissions, water consumption, and soil pollution, raising questions about its sustainability.
+These factors, combined with the increasing availability of plant-based alternatives, mean that more and more people are choosing to avoid milk for both health and environmental reasons.

 How do you get calcium without milk?

-We particularly recommend Naturli's plant milk, which you can now find in almost every supermarket.
-They have a wide selection of almond, oat, "mini", rice and soy milks in their range.
-They come in a classic version as well as a frothy, barista version that is ideal for coffee and hot drinks in general.
-Naturli' also offers oat-based cooking cream, as well as plant-based yoghurt and the critically acclaimed butter bar.
-Naturli's alternatives to milk and dairy products make it easy to switch to plant-based products and make the animal and climate-friendly choice.
+We particularly recommend Naturli's plant-based milk, which you can now find in almost all supermarkets.
+They have a wide selection of almond, oat, "mini," rice, and soy milk in their range.
+They are available in a classic version as well as a frothable, barista version, which is ideal for coffee and hot drinks in general.
+Naturli' also offers oat-based cooking cream, plant-based yogurt, and the critically acclaimed spreadable butter.
+Naturli's alternatives to milk and dairy products make it easy to switch to plant-based products and thus make the animal- and climate-friendly choice.